A Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points: Introduction

-The present paper consists of five sections.
+The present paper consists of seven sections.
 In the next section, as preliminaries, we introduce fundamental concepts.
-In \S 3, we generalize the Poincar\'e-Bendixson theorem to one for a flow with arbitrarily many singular points on a surface of finite genus.
-Moreover, the generalization implies topological characterizations of recurrence, which are generalizations of the Ma\v \i er's description of recurrence.
-In \S 4, the finiteness of singular points implies that a quasi-Q-set is a Q-set and that a limit quasi-circuit is a limit circuit.
-These reductions imply a proof of a generalization of the Poincar\'e-Bendixson theorem for a flow with finitely many singular points on a compact surface.
-In the final section, we state some examples with $\omega$-limit sets which are non-locally-connected subsets of singular points, non-circuits, and non-Q-sets respectively.
+In \S 3, we generalize the Poincar\'{e}-Bendixson theorem to one for a flow with arbitrarily many singular points on a compact surface.
+Moreover, we demonstrate the finiteness and the essential property of quasi-Q-sets and topologically characterize quasi-Q-sets.
+In \S 4, the Poincar\'{e}-Bendixson theorem is generalized to one for a flow with arbitrarily many singular points on a surface of finite genus and finitely many boundary components.
+Moreover, we characterize the recurrence, which is a generalization of the Ma\v{i}er's description of recurrence.
+In \S 5, the total disconnectivity of singular points implies that a limit quasi-circuit is the image of a circle, and the finiteness of singular points implies that a limit quasi-circuit is a limit circuit.
+Morevoer, the countability of singular points implies that a quasi-Q-set is a Q-set.
+These reductions imply a proof of a generalization of the Poincar\'{e}-Bendixson theorem for a flow with finitely many singular points on a compact surface.
+In addition, we obtain a generalization of the Poincar\'{e}-Bendixson theorem for a flow with countably many singular points on a compact surface.
+In \S 6, we introduce an operation that makes $\omega$-limit sets not arcwise-connected by constructing flow boxes with non-arcwise-connected invariant subsets.
+In the final section, we state some examples with $\omega$-limit sets which are non-locally-connected subsets of singular points, quasi-circuits that are non-circuits, and quasi-Q-sets that are non-Q-sets respectively.